ClaudiuHKS/AdvancedQuakeSounds/README.md

     {
         "Offsets"
         {
-            "svs"                   /// Used with   pfnGetCurrentPlayer     base address {
+            "svs"                   /// Used With   pfnGetCurrentPlayer     Base Address {
                 "windows"           "8"
             }